Tag Archives: Quantum Efficiency

 Photography works because visible light from one or more sources reaches the scene and is reflected in the direction of the camera, which then captures a signal proportional to it.
 The journey of light can be described in integrated units of power all the way to the sensor, for instance so many watts per square meter.
 However ever since Newton we have known that such total power is in fact the result of the weighted sum of contributions by every frequency that makes up the light, what he called its spectrum.

 Our ability to see and record color depends on knowing the distribution of the power contained within a subset of these frequencies and how it interacts with the various objects in its path.
-This article is about how a typical digital camera for photographers interacts with such a spectrum from the scene: we will dissect what is sometimes referred to as the system’s Spectral Response or Sensitivity.
+This article is about how a typical digital camera for photographers interacts with the spectrum arriving from the scene: we will dissect what is sometimes referred to as the system’s Spectral Response or Sensitivity.

 Figure 1.
 Spectral Sensitivity Functions of an arbitrary imaging system, resulting from combining the responses of the various components described in the article.